zouppen/haskell-curl-aeson/README.md

 Following the convention of Haskell community, this library is licensed under the terms of
 [BSD 3-clause license](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_.28.22Revised_BSD_License.22.2C_.22New_BSD_License.22.2C_or_.22Modified_BSD_License.22.29).
-Personally I prefer GPLv3, but this library is so simple enough to be released with non-[copyleft](https://en.wikipedia.org/wiki/Copyleft) license.
+Personally I prefer GPLv3, but this library is simple enough to be released with non-[copyleft](https://en.wikipedia.org/wiki/Copyleft) license.